nbgibson/streamers/README.md

 Twitch doesn't provide a readily available method to pull down followed stream status via CLI so we need to set up a method to get at the data and display it in a easy to read fashion.
 This script performs that pretty well (though I'm not an impartial source), but setting up this data and so forth automatically is a bit beyond the current scope of the program and my personal scope of "things I'm willing to put up with"&trade;.
 So you're going to want to read the docs, though you're doing that already.
 Good for you.

 ## Installation
 Simply clone down or save the livestreamcheck.py script to your system, preferbly in a location on your System Path.
+If not already present, install the requests library via the command below or via `pip install -r requirements.txt`.

 ## Script Requirements
  - An existing Twitch account